The Super Mario Bros. Movie: Development

 After the critical and commercial failure of the 1993 Super Mario Bros. film adaptation, the Japanese video game company Nintendo became wary of licensing its properties for film adaptations.
 According to Shigeru Miyamoto, the creator of Mario, the idea for a new Mario film came from bringing their older games to the Virtual Console and other services.
 Such transitions took time for the company, and Miyamoto recognized that "our content business would be able to develop even further if we were able to combine our long-beloved software with that of video assets, and use them together for extended periods".
 Miyamoto knew that the process of making a film was far different from that of making a video game, and wanted a film expert to lead the effort.

 Following the November 2014 hack of Sony Pictures, emails between producer Avi Arad, studio chief Amy Pascal, TriStar Pictures head Tom Rothman, and Sony Pictures Animation president of production Michelle Raimo Kouyate were released, revealing that Sony had been attempting to secure the film rights to the Mario franchise for several years.
 Arad visited Nintendo in Tokyo in February and July 2014 in an attempt to secure a deal.
 In October, Arad emailed Pascal and said he had closed the deal with Nintendo.
-Pascal suggested recruiting Sony Pictures Animation's Hotel Transylvania director Genndy Tartakovsky to help develop the project, while Kouyate said she could "think of 3–4 movies right out of the gate" and hoped to build a "Mario empire".
+Pascal suggested recruiting Genndy Tartakovsky, director of Sony Pictures Animation's Hotel Transylvania (2012), to help develop the project, while Kouyate said she could "think of 3–4 movies right out of the gate" and hoped to build a "Mario empire".
 However, after the emails leaked, Arad denied that a deal had been made, stating that negotiations had only begun.
 BuzzFeed News noted that the emails did not take into account potential conflicts with Sony Pictures' corporate sibling Sony Interactive Entertainment, one of Nintendo's chief competitors.